Fiserv/Commerce-Hub/docs/Resources/Guides/Dev-Studio/Certificate-Management.md

 Click the Create CSR button, complete the following information and click the Create button.

-- Common name: Fully qualified domain name
+- Common name: Fully qualified domain name.
+Cannot contain a space or special characters.

 - Wallet type: Type of digital wallet